kentarisu/stockwise/RENDER_DEPLOYMENT.md

 1. Connect your Git repository to Render
 2. Render will automatically detect the `render.yaml` file
 3. The web service and worker will be created automatically
+4. **IMPORTANT**: If Render shows an error about "No module named 'app'", go to the service settings and manually set:
+   - **Start Command**: `gunicorn stockwise_py.wsgi:application --bind 0.0.0.0:$PORT --workers 3 --timeout 120`

 ### Option B: Manual Setup